9 Best AI Tools for Trip Planning in 2026 (Tested and Ranked)

 iPlan.ai plans down to the minute: transportation timing between activities, meal breaks, rest periods, and buffer time for walking.
 The real-time modification feature adjusts your schedule based on traffic, weather, and booking changes.
 Budget tracking integrates cost estimates for accommodations, transportation, and activities.

 The limitation: maximum trip length of 10 days.
 Mobile-only (no desktop interface).
 No interactive map.
-Some users report the content generation doesn't change much when parameters are adjusted.
+Some users report the content generation doesn't change much when parameters are adjusted, and coverage quality varies by destination.
 Best for short, detail-oriented city trips where minute-by-minute scheduling adds value.
 Less useful for flexible, spontaneous travel styles.

 Curiosio

-Curiosio built its own AI engine (Ingeenee) trained on crowdsourced geographic data from Wikivoyage, Wikipedia, OpenStreetMap, and GeoNames.
-The result: road trip itineraries that surface off-the-beaten-path stops that other tools miss.
+Curiosio built its own AI engine (Ingeenee) trained on crowdsourced geographic data from Wikivoyage, Wikipedia, OpenStreetMap, GeoNames, Wikidata, and DBpedia.
+The result: road trip itineraries that surface off-the-beaten-path stops that other tools miss entirely.
 Filter by interest (culture, food, history, nature, adventure), and Curiosio maps a route with time estimates, costs, and Google Maps integration.

 Completely free.
 Expedia partnership for hotel booking within plans.

-The limitation: covers only 29 countries.
+The limitation: covers approximately 29-37 countries (varies by beta version).
 Best for road trips specifically, not city breaks or international flights.
 Depth depends on destination popularity.
 No mobile app.
 The niche focus means it's the best tool for its specific use case and irrelevant for everything else.

 Vacay Chatbot